wholefoodsbroccoli/debate-dragons/docs/why.md

 From Batey's experience, the people actually attracted to debate tend to be... a bunch of nerds!
 People who are quirky, funny, a little bit crazy, incredibly diverse, with heads full of ideas they want to share with the world.

 They come to the club seeking things like knowledge, speaking confidence, structure for their jumbled thoughts, or even just a place to belong and feel heard - things our club is happy to help provide.
 They're some of the most interesting people you'll ever meet, with some of the biggest hearts you'll ever see.
-Even if you're not so interested in debate, Batey strongly suggests checking out the club for its community - ~~we don't bite probably~~![^1]
+Even if you're not so interested in debate, Batey strongly suggests checking out the club for its community - ~~we don't bite probablyyy~~[^1]

-If you're reading this and you feel like you might be one of us,
+If you've read this far, you might

 ## I don't want to sound stupid in front of other people.

 ## It sounds kind of cool, but I'm too lazy xdddd